 But what about mobile games?
 Mobile games are mostly free: they are the ultimate discount entertainment.
-But my belief is that, while free-to-play games may also serve as a substitute good — to all forms of entertainment, including traditional console video games — the digital products purchased via IAPs in free-to-play games need to be classified independently from the games in which they exist.
+But my belief is that, while free-to-play games may also serve as a substitute good to all forms of entertainment, including traditional console video games, the digital products purchased via IAPs in free-to-play games need to be classified independently from the games in which they exist.
 The decision a consumer makes to download a free game is totally separate from the decision they make to purchase a digital good in that game.
-Putting aside design factors (“pay to win,” etc.), it’s tautologically true that free-to-play games can be played for free, and so IAPs have to been as luxury goods: characterized by desire and convenience, with demand tracking income.
+Putting aside design factors (“pay to win,” etc.), it’s tautologically true that free-to-play games can be played for free, and so IAPs have to be seen as luxury goods: characterized by desire and convenience, with demand tracking income.

 Connecting this line of thought to the broader App Economy: given a decrease in ad spend, if IAPs do behave like luxury goods, then it stands to reason that mobile games revenue across the board could decline (or see a slowdown in growth) even as engagement increases: more people playing mobile games but producing lower average revenue per user (ARPU) and potentially lower overall revenue.